parttimehacker/diyha-oled/README.md

 # diyha-oled
-Information display containing server information and location environment data.
+Information display containing server information and location specific environment data.
 ## Description
-Adaftruit's OLED softwar running a variety of displays.
+Adaftruit's OLED software running a variety of information displays.
 The device is used as a simple dynamic display controlled by MQTT subscribed messages.
 The Python application responds to specific information based on application topics, e.g. MQTT Broker subscribe/publish.
 This application is one of several general classes in my *do it yourself home automation system* (**DIYHA**).
 Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a variety of subscribed topic and report on their status or application specific test data.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)